aganlath/abc-rms/README.md

 - Customers - Create, update, delete and search customers
 - Users - Create and update via CVS, search users
-- Authentication - supports for all devices
+- Api endpoints - supports for all devices

 ### Utilized Packages and frameworks